 Dr. Terrell Strayhorn

-Dr. Terrell Strayhorn is the Associate Provost for Research, Innovation, and Graduation; Director of the Center for the Study of HBCUs; and tenured Professor of Urban Education at Virginia Union University.
+Dr. Terrell Strayhorn is the Provost and Senior Vice President for Academic Affairs, Director of the Center for the Study of HBCUs, and tenured Professor of Urban Education at Virginia Union University.
 A renowned student success scholar, highly acclaimed public speaker and thought leader, Strayhorn is author of 10 books including College Students’ Sense of Belonging, over 50 book chapters, and over 200 journal articles and other scholarly publications.
 He has presented over 300 keynotes and invited lectures across the globe, including a TEDtalk in 2011.
 He’s been quoted in Huffington Post, Business First, Chronicle of Higher Education, Ebony, and others, generating more than 5000 citations worldwide.
 He’s a member of Alpha Phi Alpha Fraternity, Incorporated.
 Known for using the hashtag #DoGoodWork on social media, Strayhorn was named one of the country’s top diversity scholars by Diverse: Issues and became the youngest full professor in Ohio State’s history in 2014.